EleutherAI/dps/doc/adding-df-processors.md

         return df
 ```

+Note that the constructor of the processor class receives two arguments:
+ * `config`: the configuration for this processor, taken from the
+   corresponding section in the main config
+ * `doc_column`: the dataframe column that contains the document (usually
+   it will be `text`)

 To use this processor, the steps are:
   * add the code to an `example.py` file in the [df] folder